On That Day

 6 On that day there shall be neither cold nor frost.
 7 And there shall be continuous day (it is known to the LORD), not day and not night, for at evening time there shall be light.
 8 On that day living waters shall flow out from Jerusalem, half of them to the eastern sea and half of them to the western sea; it shall continue in summer as in winter.
 Zech.
 14:6-8

-Our vision of what the garden of eden must have been like seems here to return the earth to its original state.
-The climate appears to change and become temperate, with no night.
-This seems to mirror the New Jerusalem’s bearing fruit each month and lack of a sun or moon.
-The river of living waters, or eternal life, flow out from Jerusalem; the source never dries up as it flows in summer as well as winter.
+Our vision of what the Garden of Eden must have been like.
+The river of living waters, or eternal life, flows out from Jerusalem; the source never dries up as it flows in summer as well as winter.

 A river flowed out of Eden to water the garden, and there it divided and became four rivers.
 Gen. 2:10